eddie-thomas/rpi-image-reinstall/README.md

 Run the `rpi-imager` command to launch the OS writer.
 Use the micro-SD USB reader/writer and pick an OS.

-*Documentation explaining what to do when reinstalling the OS (operating system) for the Raspberry Pi on Arch-based system DCA_DISABLE_AUTH: true,*
+*Documentation explaining what to do when reinstalling the OS (operating system) for the Raspberry Pi on Arch-based system*